 Berrong is acutely aware of the long shadow that can be cast by even the hint of unethical relationships with private jail partners.

 A federal jury in 1990 convicted his predecessor, former Blount County Sheriff Avery Mills, of 18 criminal counts after he accepted $23,200 over the years in extortion payments from two bail bonding companies.
 The payments — $3,700 from the owner of Blount County Bonding Co. and $19,500 from the owner of East Tennessee Bonding Co. — were considered campaign contributions by the sheriff, his defense attorney argued, according to reporting at the time from The Tennessean in Nashville.

 “You can look under every rock.
 I’m not going to jeopardize a career and a reputation for anything,” Berrong said in an interview.
 “It could be peanuts.
 I just don’t do that.”

 Juneau’s contributions scrutinized

-The campaign contributions Juneau made to Berrong are part of a larger pattern.
+The campaign contributions that Juneau, president and owner of City Tele Coin, made to Berrong are part of a larger pattern.
 Over the years, Juneau has donated tens of thousands of dollars to dozens of political campaigns for Southeast incumbent sheriffs who contract with his company.